Eli-YiLi/PMM/README.md

 ### Introduction

-This is a PyTorch implementation of [Pseudo-mask Matters in Weakly-supervised Semantic Segmentation](https://arxiv.org/pdf/.pdf).(ICCV2021).
+This is a PyTorch implementation of [Pseudo-mask Matters in Weakly-supervised Semantic Segmentation](https://arxiv.org/pdf/2108.12995.pdf).(ICCV2021).

 In this paper, we propose Coefficient of Variation Smoothing and Proportional Pseudo-mask Generation to generate high quality pseudo-mask in classification part.
 In segmentation part, we propose Pretended Under-Fitting strategy and Cyclic Pseudo-mask for better utilization of pseudo-mask.

-[//]:<If you use our code in your research, please cite:>

 ### Classification